 IHT maintains its cash balances at several financial institutions.
-IHT has concentrated its credit risk for cash by maintaining deposits in banks in excess of the Federal Deposit Insurance Company ("FDIC) insurance".
+IHT has concentrated its credit risk for cash by maintaining deposits in banks in excess of the Federal Deposit Insurance Company ("FDIC") insurance.
 Accounts at the financial institutions are insured up to \$250,000.
 IHT has not experienced any losses in its accounts.
 IHT believes it is not exposed to any significant credit risk on cash balances within its accounts.
 IHT also maintains certain deposits with MassHousing and Massachusetts Housing Partnership ("MHP").
-These deposits are not insured by the FDIC and amounted to \$445,428 as of December 31, 2022.
+These deposits are not insured by the FDIC and amounted to \$636,438 as of December 31, 2023.
+The deposits held with MHP and MassHousing consists of replacement reserves, operating escrows, repair escrows and tax and insurance escrows.